 Timex "Camper" - style mechanical watch, in white plastic, early 1980s.
 Very small!
 It is probably from a series called "FUN TIMERS."

 Hi.
 I know virtually nothing about this Timex, and if anyone has any information, I'd appreciate a shout!
 I believe it may be from the series called FUN TIMERS, but I'm not certain.
 It's pretty cool, and probably kind of rare.
 I'm Alan, and I can be reached at contact 1 or contact 2.
-Thanks. [** More info: since writing this page, I've learned this is a children's watch from ~ 1983.
-Scroll far below near the bottom for more details.} This watch seems to me, over years of looking at Timex watches, to be an unusual Timex.
+Thanks.
+This watch seems to me, over years of looking at Timex watches, to be an unusual Timex.
 Or maybe unusual in such good condition.
 Firstly, have a look at the case!
 It is a scaled down version, appearing quite proportionate, to the cases of the Vietnam war era military specification watches, which went under the general specification MIL-W-46374.
 This watch certainly would not have been called "Camper," but as I do not know the model name, I will refer to here as White Camper.
 Or maybe white mini-Camper.
 BTW, here is my write-up of three mechanical Campers, 1989-1991.